moemoe89/go-kubernetes-t3/replication-controller/README.md

 # KUBERNETES-REPLICATION-CONTROLLERS #

-This Replication Controller project for practice Kubernetes
+This Replication Controller project for practice Kubernetes.
+The go-hostname image container is a simple app that running on port 5000

+All of configuration will be following port 5000 for the application

 ## Setup